rupikashreecg-byte/CodeAlpha_DiseasePrediction/README.md

 python app.py
 ```

-The Gradio app will open in your browser automatically.
-A public share link is also printed in the terminal.
+The app will open in your browser after running the command.

 ## Project Structure
 ```